-New York City’s highest ranking institution, Columbia University stands at 14th in the QS World University Rankings this year.
-A member of the prestigious Ivy League, and a world-leading center of research, Columbia has a strong offering across the full subject spectrum.
-In the QS World University Rankings by Faculty, it makes the world’s top 10 for both arts & humanities and social sciences & management; the top 20 for natural sciences and life sciences & medicine; and the top 50 for engineering & technology.
+New York City’s highest ranking institution, Columbia University currently stands in joint 14th place in the QS World University Rankings, Maryland’s Johns Hopkins University.
+A member of the prestigious group of Ivy League universities and a world-leading center of research, Columbia University has a strong offering across the full subject spectrum.
+In the QS World University Rankings by Faculty, it makes the world’s top 15 for both arts and humanities and social sciences and management; the top 25 for natural sciences and life sciences and medicine; and the top 70 for engineering and technology.

 Columbia University has a central location in the Upper West Side of Manhattan – close to the northern tip of Central Park and just off Broadway, the boulevard which gives its name to New York’s theater scene.
-It boasts a highly diverse faculty and student body, with over 7,000 international students from more than 150 different countries.
+It boasts a highly diverse faculty (over 3,700 academic staff) and student body (just under 30,000 students overall), with over 7,000 international students from more than 150 different countries.

-Just one place behind Columbia, Cornell University is currently 15th in the QS World University Rankings.
-Another Ivy League member, Cornell offers a range of both academic and more vocational courses.
-It lays claim to being the first US university to offer a degree in veterinary medicine, as well as the first to teach modern Far-Eastern languages.
+At 19th in the world, just five places behind Columbia, Cornell University is another of the prestigious Ivy League universities, and offers a range of both academic and more vocational courses.
+Laying claim to being the first US university to offer a degree in veterinary medicine, Cornell University also bears the title of the first US university to teach modern Far-Eastern languages.

-Cornell’s main campus is actually in Ithaca, around 200 miles to the north-west of New York City, but it also has a strong presence in NYC.
-Its medical campus is in the Upper East Side of Manhattan, and the Cornell Tech campus is in the Chelsea district, with an ambitious new campus currently under construction on Roosevelt Island – in the middle of the river that separates Manhattan Island and the borough of Queens.
-Cornell’s schools of financial engineering and architecture are also in Manhattan.
+Cornell University’s main campus is actually in Ithaca, around 200 miles to the north-west of New York City, but it also has a strong presence in NYC.
+Its medical campus can be found in the Upper East Side of Manhattan, and the Cornell Tech campus is in the Chelsea district, with an ambitious new campus currently under construction on Roosevelt Island – the island located in the middle of the river that separates Manhattan Island and the borough of Queens – set for opening in 2017.
+Cornell University’s schools of financial engineering and architecture are also based in Manhattan.

-Though not an Ivy League institution, New York University (NYU) is nonetheless ranked among the world’s best, currently 44th in the world.
-NYU has a strong focus on internationalization, with a number of campuses around the world and an impressive study-abroad program.
-As well as helping its own students spend time abroad, NYU also counts a large number of international students among its community of almost 40,000 students.
+Though not one of the famed Ivy League universities, New York University (NYU) is nonetheless ranked among the world’s best, currently joint 41st in the world.
+Notably, New York University has a strong focus on internationalization, with a number of branch campuses around the world and an impressive study abroad program.
+As well as helping its own students spend time abroad, NYU also counts a large number of international students among its large student community.

-While it has several New York campuses, NYU’s main hub is its Washington Square campus, in Greenwich Village.
-Dubbed ‘the Village’, this area of Lower Manhattan is famed as one of New York’s most creative and bohemian localities.
-Over the years it’s attracted an eclectic mix of writers, artists, musicians and intellectuals – and no doubt this is all part of the appeal for many creatively minded students heading to NYU.
+While NYU has several New York campuses, its main hub is its Washington Square campus, in Greenwich Village.
+Dubbed ‘the Village’, this area of Lower Manhattan is famed as one of New York’s most creative and bohemian localities, offering a great atmosphere for NYU students.
+Over the years the school has attracted an eclectic mix of writers, artists, musicians and intellectuals to study in New York – and no doubt this is all part of the appeal for many creatively minded students heading to NYU.

-Ranked 269 in the world, Yeshiva University is another of the US’s top research institutions.
-It was founded (over 100 years ago) with the mission of combining Jewish traditions and culture with Western heritage, and the continuing influence of this cultural focus is seen in its Yeshiva University Museum, which exhibits and teaches Jewish life through art, architecture and history.
+Ranked 280th in the world, Yeshiva University is another of the top research universities in New York.
+It was founded (over 100 years ago) with the mission of combining Jewish traditions and culture with Western heritage, and the continuing influence of this cultural focus is seen in the Yeshiva University Museum, which explores Jewish life through art, architecture and history.

-Relatively small compared to most of the other universities in New York listed here, Yeshiva has around 7,000 students, of which almost 3,000 are undergraduates.
-It has campuses and facilities spread across Manhattan, the Bronx and Queens (and some in Israel), with its main campus in the Washington Heights area of Upper Manhattan.
+Relatively small compared to most of the other universities in New York listed here, Yeshiva University has around 7,500 students, of which just over 3,000 are undergraduates.
+With campuses and facilities spread across Manhattan, the Bronx and Queens (and some in Israel), Yeshiva University’s main campus is in the Washington Heights area of Upper Manhattan.

-Ranked 551-600, The New School (previously New School University) has around 10,000 students, of which almost 30% are international.
-Like NYU, it has its main campus in ‘the Village’.
+Ranked 601-650 in the most recent world university rankings, The New School (previously named New School University) has around 10,000 students, of which almost 30% are international.
+Like NYU, The New School has its main campus in ‘the Village’.
 This famously creative neighborhood is an apt location, as The New School focuses largely on the arts, humanities and social sciences; its seven academic divisions are: liberal arts, music, drama, jazz and contemporary music, public engagement, social research, and design.

 Among its famous alumni, The New School boasts forerunners in several artistic fields, including actor Bradley Cooper, fashion designer Tom Ford and composer Burt Bacharach.

-Ranked 701+, Fordham University calls itself the “Jesuit University of New York” and specializes in liberal arts, sciences and business.
-The university is composed of ten colleges, four for undergraduates and six for graduates.
-These enroll a total of around 15,000 students, with two main campuses in New York City – the Rose Hill campus in the Bronx and Lincoln Center in Manhattan – as well as a much smaller campus in West Harrison, about 25 miles north of Manhattan.
-The Rose Hill campus is close to the Little Italy area, historically associated with Italian migrants and still characterized by Italian restaurants and shops, while the Lincoln Center is close to the south-east corner of Central Park.
+Ranked 701+ in the QS World University Rankings, Fordham University calls itself the “Jesuit University of New York” and specializes in liberal arts, sciences and business.
+Fordham University is composed of ten colleges, four for undergraduates and six for graduates.
+These enroll a total of around 15,200 students, with two main campuses in New York City – the Rose Hill campus in the Bronx and Lincoln Center in Manhattan – as well as a much smaller campus in West Harrison, about 25 miles north of Manhattan.
+Fordham University’s Rose Hill campus is close to the Little Italy area, historically associated with Italian migrants and still characterized by Italian restaurants and shops, while the Lincoln Center is close to the south-east corner of Central Park.